 To help in this plight, the chief of one Cofan tribe in the village of Zabalo allows 12 groups of “eco-tourists” to stay in his village each year.
 The money from this eco-tourism provides for the Cofan families and villages, while educating visitors of the grave social and environmental consequences caused by the overpowering oil industry.
 This is the kind of information Dr. Larson brings home.
 She raises awareness in her community and in her classrooms by sharing how the land is being stripped of its natural resources and how the Cofan hunting land is now marred by 315 miles of oil pipeline.

-Standing six feet four inches tall, Dr. Larson clearly towers over people in most any culture.
+Standing six feet four inches tall, Dr. Larson clearly towers over people in almost any culture.
 But when she visits the pygmies of the Congo she really towers over them.
 While on her last visit, she got down on her knees in an act of humility to greet the chief of one pygmy tribe.
-And even on her knees she was still a bit taller then the tiny man.
+And even on her knees, she was still a bit taller than the tiny man.
 The chief laughed and laughed.
 “He thought that was the funniest thing, and that kind of cemented our relationship.”
 It humors Dr. Larson that most travelers, including her, want to take pictures with the natives.
 But in the Congo, she found that the natives wanted to take pictures with her.

 In all of her journeys, Dr. Larson finds that her experience in teaching communication disorders really helps in bonding with non-English speaking people.
 Trained in connecting with people who have had hearing loss, stroke or cerebral palsy, she is more sensitive to how people try to communicate.
 “I’m perhaps more likely to notice other things that people aren’t speaking.
 I’m tuned in to watching the nonverbal.”